-(3 23 22) - ii.
+- i.
 Three (3) members of the Commission may meet to make decisions to grant or deny parole.
 Such decisions must be unanimous.
 In the event they are not unanimous, then the decision to grant or deny parole will be continued and made by the full Commission, pursuant to Section 20-1002, Idaho Code.
-(3-23-22) - b.
+(7-1-24) - b.
 Decisions will be given orally following the hearing and deliberation of a case by the Commission.
-The decision may be sent to the offender in writing with specific information/conditions.
-(3 23 22) - c.
+(7-1-24) - c.
 In the case of a review without a Commission hearing, the decision will be published within a reasonable time on the Commission website and the offender will be notified via their case manager.
-(3 23 22) - d.
-Any decision made by the Commission may be reconsidered at any time pursuant to Rule 105.
+(7-1-24)

-09. Rules of Conduct at Hearings.
+08. Rules of Conduct at Hearings.
+(7-1-24)